 Muslim mums highlighted the lack of modest wear in fashion chains as the biggest barrier they face when shopping, with 72% agreeing with the statement.
 A lack of halal food (52%) and halal drinks (48%) were also cited as problems.

-Just over a third of Muslim consumers also criticised the lack of halal labelling.
+Just over a third of Muslim consumers also criticized the lack of halal labeling.
 Complaints included, “I can spend almost an hour reading the labels so my shop takes far too long.”
 But the ranges of halal cosmetics and toiletries were seen as improving.
 Only a quarter said ranges are not extensive enough.

 Commenting on the findings, ChannelMum.com Muslim mum and lifestyle vlogger Nilufa Dahlia, said: “I want brands to see past the scarf and see the person.